jerinsunny/stm32_vglitch/index.md

 RDP0
 > This is the Default level.
-In this mode there is not protection.
+In this mode there is no protection.

 RDP1
 > In RDP Level 1 there is no access to Flash Memory.
 Reading, programming and erasing the flash memory, even through SWD or JTAG is also disabled.
 Any read request to the protected Flash memory generates a bus error.
 In this level booting from SRAM and system bootloader is allowed.